L.C. Ringhaver: Family life and legacy

 The Ringhaver Student Center at Flagler College is named after L.C.
 Ringhaver.
 Ringhaver served on Flagler's Board of Trustees from 1969 to 1976.
 Ring Power also established the L.C.
-Ringhaver Scholarship in his name once he had passed away.
-Ringhaver is buried in Evergreen Cemetery in St. Augustine.
+Ringhaver Scholarship in his name once he had died.

 L.C.
 Ringhaver was a member of the St. Augustine Historical Restoration and Preservation Commission (which later became the Historic St. Augustine Preservation Board) from 1965 to 1969.
 He donated the money to restore the Oliveros House in 1965 and leased the house to the commission for the sum of $1 per year.
 There is a plaque outside the house honoring his philanthropy.
 The property was in turn sub-leased to Jose R. Casallas who opened a cigar factory and retail store on the premises.

 Ringhaver Park in Jacksonville, Florida is also named for Ringhaver.
 His family made memorial donations for the park's initial development.
 Ringhaver had served as a trustee of Jacksonville University and as president of the Greater Jacksonville Open for two terms.
 The park has expanded to 576 acres.

-Ringhaver's oldest son Lance passed away following an automobile accident in 2016 at the age of 76.
+Ringhaver's oldest son Lance died following an automobile accident in 2016 at the age of 76.